CALAS-CityU/SW-HW-Co-design-of-Dilithium/README.md

 - a PRNG module with an SHA-3 core and a unified sampler.

 This repository provides a software/hardware co-design evaluation of CRYSTALS-Dilithium based on the Xilinx Zynq architecture.

-***Important Notes: Our code has passed the Artifact Evaluation (AE) of ACM TRETS.
-We have uploaded full code to the [Zendo website](https://zenodo.org/record/7546038), which fixed errors in this repository and provided more details of the paper results calculation.

 ## Pre-requisites